• Skip to primary navigation

 Fry the Gujiya

 • While filling the gujiya, heat ghee/oil in a pan (kadhai) on medium-low heat.
-Check that the ghee/oil is medium flame.
-Put a very small ball of dough in the oil, It should come up gradually.
+Put a very small ball of dough in the oil, and It should come up gradually.

 fry, bake or air fry the gujiya